dleonsilva7226/dleonsilva7226/README.md

 - 👋 Hi, I’m **Dan**
 - 👀 I’m interested in Programming and New Ways to Learn about the Field of Computer Science
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning CSS and JavaScript
 - 💞️ I’m looking to collaborate on projects of any kind to apply my knowledge of programming to real-world scenarios
 - 📫 How to reach me: dleonsilva7226@gmail.com
 - 😄 Pronouns: he/him/his